pupilfirst/pupilfirst/docs/curriculum_editor.md

 # Curriculum Editor

-At PupilFirst, we believe that actions speak louder than words, and that (when possible) it's always better to give your students things to _do_, rather than information to simply _consume_.
+At Pupilfirst, we believe that actions speak louder than words, and that (when possible) it's always better to give your students things to _do_, rather than information to simply _consume_.

 However, your students will always need instruction before they can effectively take any action.
 These instructions will need to be laid out in a path whose route is clear, and with a visible end-point.
 The curriculum editor is designed to make this possible.